luxfi/cli/cmd/commands.md

 Luxd nodes support several different configuration files.
 Each network (a Subnet or an L1) has their own config which applies to all blockchains/VMs in the network (see https://build.lux.network/docs/nodes/configure/lux-l1-configs)
-Each blockchain within the network can have its own chain config (see https://build.lux.network/docs/nodes/chain-configs/c-chain https://github.com/luxfi/evm/blob/master/plugin/evm/config/config.go for subnet-evm options).
+Each blockchain within the network can have its own chain config (see https://build.lux.network/docs/nodes/chain-configs/c-chain https://github.com/luxfi/evm/blob/master/plugin/evm/config/config.go for evm options).
 A chain can also have special requirements for the Luxd node configuration itself (see https://build.lux.network/docs/nodes/configure/configs-flags).
 This command allows you to set all those files.